breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 Visibility settings are specific to a Provider, and in the case of a Board Server particularly setting a board's visibility to **Draft** (the default) means that it will only show up for you, and not for other users of the Board Server.

-Marking the board as a Tool indicates to the Visual Editor that we expect this board to be used by other components, such as the [Agent Kit's Specialist](../../kits/agents/#specialist).
+Marking the board as a **Tool** indicates to the Visual Editor that we expect this board to be used by other components, such as the [Agent Kit's Specialist](../../kits/agents/#specialist).

 > [!TIP]
 > If you are new to Tools in Breadboard, why not check out [our guide on creating one](./first-tool/)?

-When we look in the Provider list we can identify public boards by the earth icon next to them, and tools by the hammer and screwdriver icon instead of the general board icon.
+When we look in the Provider list we can identify public boards by the earth icon next to them, and tools by the hammer and wrench icon instead of the general board icon.

 ![A public Tool board with icons denoting its status](/breadboard/static/images/using-the-visual-editor/public-tool.png)